The procurement process

-- If the value of the contract is over £10,000 the Council may either choose to use an existing framework agreement (accessible to the Council) or place a public advert on the Tender Opportunities page, the Government’s Contracts Finder and a shared services eportal, which is also used by the majority of other local Councils in the South East.
+- if the value of the contract is over £10,000 the Council may either choose to use an existing framework agreement (accessible to the Council) or place a public advert on the government’s contracts finder and a shared services eportal, which is also used by the majority of other local councils in the South East.
 Both sites are free to use and will alert you to all new opportunities.

 Green & local purchasing

-Arun District Council is committed to making the Arun district a better place in which to live, work, invest and visit.
+We are committed to making the Arun district a better place in which to live, work, invest and visit.
 We evaluate the whole life cost of a purchase, giving regard to operating costs, repairs and maintenance costs, anticipated lifespan and ultimate disposal costs as well as the initial purchase price.
 Such considerations often favour the green alternative.
 The Council is keen to promote local businesses and employment opportunities.
-We are prohibited from giving preference to local suppliers, but we will attempt to ensure through local advertising that potential local suppliers are aware of the Council's business and service requirements so that they can compete fairly and on equal terms for any contract opportunities.
+We are prohibited from giving preference to local suppliers, but we will attempt to ensure through local advertising that potential local suppliers are aware of our business and service requirements so that they can compete fairly and on equal terms for any contract opportunities.

 The tender process